WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 - trying some more ```highcharter``` advanced mapping, creating a map by importing geojson files, using code samples from the package maker; the map shows the continents, country boundaries, plate boundaries, marine currents, volcano locations; with interactive tooltips

 **Thoughts:**
-- map wouldn't work, I had to tweak the code, and was successful! ;)
+- map wouldn't work, I had to tweak the code, and was successful - I'm pretty proud of myself for figuring out what to do to make the code work! ;)

 **Links to code work:**
 - http://jkunst.com/highcharter/highmaps.html